apptentive/apptentive-ios/docs/APIChanges.md

 # 2.0.0

  * Message Center UI has been redesigned and improved.
-All Message Center strings and settings are now delivered from the server, allowing you to make remote changes at any time from the Apptentive dashboard.
+Message Center strings and settings are now delivered from the server, allowing you to make remote changes at any time from the Apptentive dashboard.
  * The one-way Feedback Dialog has been removed in favor of Message Center and two-way conversations.
  * Added `messageCenterIsReady` method.
 If SDK has not yet synced with Apptentive, you will be unable to display Message Center.
 Use `messageCenterIsReady to determine if Message Center is ready to be displayed.
 If Message Center is not ready you could, for example, hide the "Message Center" button in your interface.
  * Added `BOOL` return value to the `presentMessageCenterFromViewController:` methods.
 Indicates if Message Center was displayed.
 If `NO`, a "We're attempting to connect" view is displayed instead.